Elisp: How to Write Keyword Completion Command

 Suppose your language xyz has the following list of keywords.

-The following is the code that does the completion.
+The following is a standalone function that does the completion.

 The above code is very easy to understand.
 First, you grab the word before cursor, save it as “meat”.
 Then, you find the maximal match, save it as maxMatchResult.
 Then, we have a few cases:

 Lucky for us, emacs does most of the tedious job.
-The core functions that do the job is
+The core functions that do the job are:

 In the above, we used a simple list for our keywords, and fed them to emacs's completion functions.
 Emacs's completion functions can also take keyword argument in the form of a alist or hashtable.
 A alist looks like this: